macchina-io/macchina.io/README.md

 Contributions
 -------------

 We welcome contributions!
+Specifically we're looking for new sensor and device implementations, as well as additional protocols.
 Please see our [CONTRIBUTING](https://github.com/macchina-io/macchina.io/blob/develop/CONTRIBUTING.md) document to get started.